cpsubrian/node-stow/README.md

 #### Properties

 ##### `cache.backend`

-    - Reference to the Backend instance for this cache.
+Reference to the Backend instance for this cache.

 #### Methods

 ##### `cache.set ( options , cb )`

+Add items to the cache.

 - `options` -
 - `cb` -

 ##### `cache.set ( key, data, [ttl], [tags], cb)`

+Add items to the cache (alternative syntax).

 - `key` -
 - `data` -
 - `ttl` -